OliveIsAWord/olea/docs/language_reference.md

 <expression>^
 ```

-Yields the value that a pointer refers to.
+Yields the value that a single-item pointer refers to.

 ### Array Indexing

-TODO: Currently, indexing can only be done through a pointer.
+TODO: Currently, indexing can only be done through pointers.

 ```rs
 <expression>[<expression>]
 ```

+Access the nth value of an array, a multi-item pointer, a single-item pointer to an array.

 ### Field Accesses